Home

 Once the water temperature reaches the 70's the shad will begin their migration into the creek arms.
 Why?
 Probably because the amount of nutrients in the main lake has been reduced over the summer.
 The water there also cools as sunshine duration decreases.
 Thus, the rate of growth of plankton, upon which the shad depend for food, declines.
 However, the shallow water in the back of creeks remains warm longer and there can be found the last plankton blooms of the year.
 Filter feeders like shad are drawn to this.

 As fall advances, the water temperature continues to cool.
-Often, frequent fall rains arrive bringing runoff to the back of creeks.
+Often, frequent fall rains bring runoff to the back of creeks.
 This "moving water" serves as a "mixer" and introduces higher levels of oxygen into the shallow water found there.
 This will be higher than what is found out in deeper main lake water this time of year.
 This runoff also delivers additional small nutrients into the water which also feeds baitfish.
 Guess who is close by?
 With fall bass fishing the bass will be close by the migrating shad, so should you.

 Fall Is A Difficult Time To Pattern Bass